 Calcium Deficiency and Teeth

-proper calcium intake is important for tooth health for several reasons.
+Proper calcium intake is essential for tooth health for several reasons.

 First, a lack of proper calcium intake can lead to a health problem called osteoporosis, a bone condition characterized